ukaoskid/earthquake-monitor/README.md

 # WEM World Earthquake Monitor
 R written application to get data about earthquakes in a defined geographical area.
+Consider this work still in progress, but usable.

 ## Datasource information
 All the data are took from INGV (Istituto Nazionale di Geofisica e Vulcanologia), the Italian National Institute for Geophysics and Volcanology.